Cherry MX2A Black vs Blue vs Brown vs Red – Welke MX2A Switch past bij jou?

 • Total travel: 4.0 mm

-• Character: Light, classic Cherry linear but more modern and smoother
+• Character: light, fast, classic Cherry linear feel in a more modern tuning

 Cherry MX2A Brown